You may be familiar with insulin resistance. But in case you need a refresher, here is a snapshot.

 Insulin resistance is commonly known as pre-diabetes.
 You often treat it with diet, exercise, and medications.
 There are also alternative supplements that can help to treat insulin resistance.

 Many are unaware that your hypothalamus actually controls many aspects of your body’s metabolism.
 This includes your glucose metabolism.
 The way your body deals with sugar.

 It controls how much sugar your liver will store as glycogen, as well as triglycerides.
 Excess triglyceride storage leads to fatty liver.
 Your hypothalamus also controls your adrenal glands.
-Excess cortisol, which is caused by too much stress over long periods of time, has been indicated to increase in risk of insulin resistance.
+Too much cortisol, which is from too much stress over long periods of time, can show an increase in the risk of insulin resistance.

 This is what happens: A dysfunctional hypothalamic-pituitary-adrenal axis creates miscommunication between your hypothalamus and adrenal glands.
 This leads to an exaggerated stress response and too much cortisol production.
 Your hypothalamus controls your metabolism, or how fast you burn energy.
 It is glucose that is burned as energy.
 So if your metabolism is slower, then you are not going to be using your glucose appropriately.

 The hypothalamus connects to insulin resistance through its production of a hormone called proopiomelanocortin.
 Or POMC.